AVGP/divingforfun/content/dives/blausee-diving-march-2020.md

 ![Lake Blausee welcomes us with a stunning first impression](/previews/blausee-2020/lake-blausee-panorama.jpg)

+Go to the full [gallery of the Blausee dive](/gallery/blausee-2020).

 It's a sunny Sunday in March when a small group of seven divers meets at Hotel Blausee in Switzerland.
 Our plan: To dive in the clear, blue water of lake Blausee with lots of curious trouts, trees and a statue under the vibrant, colorful light of the late winter sun.
 With nearly two hours of driving behind us we all look forward to jump into the luring lake with its blue and crystal clear water.

 While the sun has warmed up the air to a comfy 13°C, the water is colder than usual with 6°C instead of 8°C. Good that we all brought our drysuits and warm undergarments.